-Post-Traumatic Stress Disorder (PTSD) is classified as a severe anxiety disorder which develops after exposure to terrifying, potentially life-threatening stimuli.
-The majority of the population recognizes PTSD as a disorder affecting returning war veterans.
-While this is true, PTSD has alsobeen shown to occur in Police/Fire Services as well as in survivors of abuse, accidents, natural disasters and even disease.
+Post Traumatic Stress Disorder (PTSD) is classified as a severe anxiety disorder which develops after exposure to terrifying, potentially life-threatening stimuli.
+The majority of the population recognises PTSD as a disorder affecting returning war veterans.
+While this is true, PTSD has also been shown to occur in police/fire services as well as in survivors of abuse, accidents, natural disasters and disease.

 PTSD can affect people of any age, including young children.
 Beyond Blue states that “Around 1 million Australians experience PTSD in any one year, and 12 per cent of Australians will experience PTSD in their lifetime.
 Serious accidents are one of the leading causes of PTSD in Australia.”